Saab Automobile: National Electric Vehicle Sweden (2012–2014)

-On 13 June 2012, a press conference was held announcing that the main assets of Saab Automobile AB and its subsidiaries Saab Automobile Powertrain AB and Saab Automobile Tools AB as well as the Saab factory had been acquired by a Chinese consortium called National Electric Vehicle Sweden (NEVS).
+On 13 June 2012, a press conference was held announcing that the bankruptcy assets of Saab Automobile AB and its subsidiaries Saab Automobile Powertrain AB and Saab Automobile Tools AB as well as the Saab factory had been acquired by a Chinese consortium called National Electric Vehicle Sweden (NEVS).
+This company was founded by Hong-Kong based National Modern Energy Holdings (NME) and Japan based Sun Investment, for the sole purpose of acquiring Saab's bankruptcy assets.

 Saab Automobile Parts AB was excluded in the deal and the Swedish National Debt Office would continue as an owner of that company.
 NEVS' plan was to build only purely electric vehicles with an electric version of the current 9-3 model available in 2013/2014, as well as to continue development of the replacement to the 9–3, the PhoeniX.
 GM continued to refuse licensing of the technology in the Saab 9-5 and 9-4X, so these models would not be produced.
-The rights to use the Saab trademark had not yet been granted by Saab AB and Scania AB and negotiations on that matter continued.

-On 26 August 2012, Scania AB let the Swedish press know that the griffin logo used in both Scania's and Saab Automobile's trademark would not be allowed for use on future Saab cars with NEVS as the owner of Saab Automobile.
+In August 2012, Scania AB announced that the griffin logo used in both Scania's and Saab Automobile's trademark would not be allowed for use on future Saab cars with NEVS as the owner of Saab Automobile.
 Scania believed the logo is of high value in China and feared that it would end up in the wrong hands through the Chinese interests behind NEVS.

-On 3 September 2012, NEVS announced that it had finalised the acquisition of Saab Automobiles assets.
-NEVS would be able to use the name Saab on future cars but not the griffin logo.
-Production of the 9-3 would initially focus on a turbo-charged petrol variant, but an electric version – initially aimed at the Chinese market – would start production in 2014.

-On 8 January 2013, NEVS announced a deal with Qingdao Qingbo Investment Co.
+In January 2013, due to Sun Investment withdrawing from the project, NEVS announced a new deal with Qingdao Qingbo Investment Co.
 Ltd, for a 22% stake in the company.
 In return, NEVS/Saab would receive SEK 2bn, along with a production facility for models sold in China.
-Cars sold in North America and most of Europe would continue to be made in Trollhättan, Sweden.
+Cars sold in North America and most of Europe would continue to be produced at Trollhättan, Sweden.
 The possibility of using Fiat/Chrysler sourced drive train components for non- electric models was also being examined.

 On 12 August 2013, the Saab plant at Trollhättan reopened its doors to welcome back employees for preparations and restructuring of the production line.
 Production of the existing 9–3 would commence shortly with a new electric motor, while Saab finished the preparations for the new 9-3 Phoenix.